 - Tea, coffee, or other non-alcoholic drink

 One of our favorite activities to do in a new city is to take a cooking class.
-It’s a great introduction to the local culture and customs and it’s fun to recreate the culinary dishes we have learned with friends and family back home.
+It’s a great introduction to the local culture and customs.
+It’s also fun to recreate the culinary dishes we have learned with friends and family back home.

 On this Moroccan cooking tour, you’ll learn to cook a typical Moroccan meal and afterward enjoy the meal you created for lunch.
 The class is held in a typical Moroccan riad with a local family.